jkrumm/free-planning-poker/README.md

 ### Run locally

-1. Install any Node 18 version and Docker and Docker Compose and Doppler CLI
+1. Install any Node 20 version (exact 20.11.1) and Docker and Docker Compose and Doppler CLI
 2. Clone [sideproject-docker-stack](https://github.com/jkrumm/sideproject-docker-stack)
 3. Request access to the Doppler Dev projects `sideproject-docker-stack` and `free-planning-poker`
 4. Run `sideproject-docker-stack` by following the instructions in the README